 I'm a researcher interested in lab benchmarking.
 Can you send me the raw peer group data?

-Are multiple years of data shown for each building?
+Are multiple years of data for each building shown on the charts?

 Why is there not more system-level data for me to search?

-Why aren't there more labs in my climate zone?
+Why aren't there more peer group labs in my climate zone?

 Are there any more planned upgrades for the LBT?